-Where finger assembly scales overlay an illustration, the "inches" scale (1) will be at the top, the "millimeters" scale (2) will be at the bottom.
+Where finger assembly scales overlay an illustration, the "inches" scale 1 will be at the top, the "millimeters" scale 2 will be at the bottom.
 Only the front "active" half of the scales are illustrated.
 For clarity, setting positions are indicated with a red line in the user guide only.
 On the jig, the lines are black.

-smart phone or tablet to use in your workshop while you're working.
+Reduce your learning time dramatically!
+Stream to your smart phone or tablet to use in your workshop while you're working.
 See Instructional Videos section in Support menu at leightools.com or scan QR code for instant video.